MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/hr-how-register-employees.md

 The following procedures describe how to create an initial employee card and how to assign two types of employee details to an employee.
 In addition, you can assign various other related information, such as qualifications and causes of inactivity.
 You assign employee information either by choosing a field or an action in the **Employee Card** window.

 > [!NOTE]
 > You can reimburse employees for their expenses during business activities.
 For this purpose, you must fill in the fields on the **Payments** FastTab in the **Employee Card** window.
-For more information, see [How to: Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md).
+For more information, see [Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md).

 ## <a name="to-set-up-an-employee"></a>To set up an employee
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Employees**, and then choose the related link.